CH-Earth/gistool/docs/json.rst

 -----

-This configuration file ensures that all necessary software and environment settings are loaded before running ``datatool`` on an HPC system.
+This configuration file ensures that all necessary software and environment settings are loaded before running ``gistool`` on an HPC system.
 Customize the fields (e.g., ``account`` or ``partition``) based on your specific HPC setup.

 Predefined HPC Configurations